May 1970 Popular Electronics

-Acrylic wall-to-wall carpeting
+Acrylic wall-to-wall carpeting really came

-(is that redundant or just superfluous?).
+microelectronics (is that redundant or just superfluous?).
 Gate widths were being

 era was in its infancy (born in a 1965 paper written by Intel engineer and co-founder

 Gordon Moore).
 The result was copious quantities of electronic gadgets being zapped

 when the unsuspecting user would walk across the

 form of floor covering and reach for a dial or switch.
 A couple thousand volts could

 then fzzzzt, there goes the clock radio or AM/FM tuner.
+Vacuum tube circuits from

-Burning Out Your Circuits Without Really Trying
+Burning out Your Circuits Without Really Trying

 By Errol J. Queen